Contains sulfites is often written in the back label of a bottle.

 Today we know that sulfites have antibiotic and antioxidant action.

 Ultimately they avoid wine turning into vinegar.
+They help wine age longer minimizing oxydation and microbes damages.

 Products keep the original color appearance, and avoid rotting.

-In Europe are sulfites known as E220 as food preservatives in baked goods, condiments, potatoes and shrimp.
+In Europe, sulfites are known as E220, as food preservatives in baked goods, condiments, potatoes and shrimp.

 Good news: sulfites are not responsible for your headache!